Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Checkpoint Optimizations

-As we discuss in section \ref{sec:evaluations}, an alternative way (which we denote as \textit{consecutive increment}) is to store the vectors that were modified only during the last checkpoint interval.
-This method may slightly reduce the current checkpoint size, but would require keeping all previous incremental checkpoints (high storage capacity) for reconstructing the model when resuming from a checkpoint.
-Note that in our remote object storage, merging consecutive incremental checkpoints would require moving all the data back to the host, which costs substantial bandwidth.
-However, consecutive increment checkpoints are useful for use cases such as online training, where checkpoints are directly applied to an already-trained model in inference to improve its accuracy.
+\textbf{Consecutive Incremental Checkpoint:} We also explored an alternative way, which we denote as \textit{consecutive incremental checkpoint}.
+This approach stores the vectors that were modified only during the last checkpoint interval, rather than storing the vectors from a baseline checkpoint.
+This method reduces the current checkpoint size, since only those modified vectors since the last interval are stored.
+But this approach would require keeping all previous incremental checkpoints for reconstructing the model when resuming from a checkpoint.
+Note that in our remote object storage, merging consecutive incremental checkpoints would require moving all the data back to the CPU host, which costs substantial bandwidth.
+Keeping all the incremental checkpoints leads to higher storage capacity since a vector that is modified during multiple intervals will have multiple copies stored.
+However, consecutive increment checkpoints are useful for use cases such as online training, where checkpoints are directly applied to an already-trained model in inference to improve its freshness and accuracy.